catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Project access
 ==============

-The person who signed up to Catalyst Cloud gets by default the ``Project Administrator`` role.
+When you sign up to Catalyst Cloud and your initial project is create, the email address used in the sign up process is given the ``Project Administrator`` role by default.

 As a project administrator or moderator, you can invite and remove people from your projects using the `Project Users Panel`_.